tmthyjames/SQLCell/README.md

 ![query_plan_table](images/query_plan_table.png)

+##Pipeline

 ###Easy to read Query Plan graph
-This is a sankey graph and also includes a heatmap-like color scale to indicate problem spots in your query, built with D3.js.
+Currently in dev, this is a sankey graph and also includes a heatmap-like color scale to indicate problem spots in your query, built with D3.js.

 ![query_plan_graph](images/query_plan_graph.png)

 And that's it.